Stephen Gelb, Linda Calabrese and Jun Hou, October 2017

 Chinese manufacturers, in particular in labour-intensive industries, are striving hard for ways to withstand the pressures emerging during the ‘New Normal’ transition– such as slowing economic growth, labour force shortages and rising factor costs.
-As a result, they are forced either to relocate production to other low-cost destinations or replace workers with machines by upgrading technological capability levels.
-The relocation of Chinese manufacturing is forecast to open up major employment opportunities for low-cost regions and countries, with some potentially becoming the next global manufacturing centre.
+As a result, many are in the process of, or at least considering, relocation of production to other low-cost destinations, or replacing workers with machines by upgrading technological capability levels.
+The relocation of Chinese manufacturing is forecast to open up major employment opportunities for low-cost regions and countries, with the potential for one to become the new global centre for manufacturing.